Entanglement-enhanced quantum metrology: from standard quantum limit to Heisenberg limit: Metrologically useful entangled states and their preparation

 Obviously, the standard deviation of $\tilde X$ is decreased by a factor of $e^{-r}$, yet the product of the two standard deviations $\Delta \tilde X \Delta \tilde P = 1$ does not violate the Heisenberg uncertainty principle.

 The use of squeezed coherent states in interferometers has shown promising potential in improving measurement precision.
 Initially proposed by Caves~\cite{PhysRevD.23.1693}, the sensitivity of optical interferometers can be improved by introducing quadrature-squeezed states.
 By replacing the vacuum state with squeezed states, the injection of these states into interferometers effectively reduces vacuum quantum noise~\cite{PhysRevD.23.1693}.
 This injection of squeezed states results in a reduction of detection noise below the shot-noise level, thereby enhancing phase measurement sensitivity.
-Notably, significant progress has been made in generating and applying these quantum states to optical interferometry systems, as demonstrated by various experimental efforts~\cite{PhysRevLett.68.3020,PhysRevLett.59.278,PhysRevLett.59.2153}.
-Recently, this technique has been employed in large-scale interferometers spanning kilometers, with the aim of improving sensitivity for gravitational wave detection~\cite{NP2011-LIGO,PhysRevLett.110.181101,Schnabel2017}.\\
+Notably, significant progress has been made in generating and applying these quantum states to optical interferometry systems, as demonstrated by various experimental efforts~\cite{PhysRevLett.68.3020,PhysRevLett.59.278,PhysRevLett.59.2153,Vaartjes2024}.
+Recently, this technique has been employed in large-scale interferometers spanning kilometers, with the aim of improving sensitivity for gravitational wave detection~\cite{NP2011-LIGO,PhysRevLett.110.181101,Schnabel2017}.
+Besides, by combining unconventional nonlinear interferometers~\cite{PhysRevA.33.4033} and stimulated emission of squeezed light, a scalable scheme for achieving unconditional and robust quantum metrological advantage beyond NOON states has been proposed and demonstrated with photons~\cite{PhysRevLett.130.070801}, making it possible for practical quantum metrology at the low photon flux regime.\\

 \textit{(2).
 Spin squeezing}\\

 Below we concentrate on spin squeezing, which refers to the phenomenon of reducing uncertainty in spin measurements.
 We will primarily illustrate spin squeezing using an ensemble of $N$ indistinguishable spin-1/2 particles.
 The system can be described by the following collective spin operators